 - Stir in nutritional yeast and black pepper.
 Taste for salt and enjoy!

-- Toppings: Serve vegan potato soup with homemade tempeh bacon and your favorite vegan shreds (Violife is what's used in the photos) and a dollop of vegan sour cream or cashew cream for a "cheesey" soup.
+Serve vegan potato soup with homemade tempeh bacon and your favorite vegan shredded cheddar (Violife is what's used in the photos, but I also like So Delicious brand).
+Add a dollop of vegan sour cream or cashew cream for a cheesier soup.

-This recipe has only been tested with full-fat coconut milk.
-Sometimes boiling non-dairy milk can cause them to separate, so if you want to try non-dairy milk like soy or almond milk, I recommend adding it in after cooking the potatoes.
+Coconut milk alternatives: This recipe has only been tested with full-fat coconut milk.
+Sometimes boiling non-dairy milk like soy or almond can cause them to separate, so if you want to try those instead I recommend adding them in after cooking the potatoes.

-Yes, this freezes well!
-Let the soup cool to room temperature before transferring to a freezer-safe container.
+Freezing: Potato soup freezes well!
+Let the soup cool to room temperature before transferring it to a freezer-safe container.
 Leave at least an inch of room at the top of the container.
 Cover and freeze for up to 3 months.
 Let thaw overnight before reheating.

 Looking for more vegan soups?